open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

 myst:
   substitutions:
     params_vars_title: Gender equality
-    params_vars_sample_size: 1639
+    params_vars_sample_size: 1063
-    params_vars_proportion: 83.0
+    params_vars_proportion: 34.0
-    params_vars_margin_of_error: 1.82
+    params_vars_margin_of_error: 2.85
-    params_vars_lower_bound: 81.18
+    params_vars_lower_bound: 31.15
-    params_vars_upper_bound: 84.82
+    params_vars_upper_bound: 36.85
-    params_vars_margin_of_error_part4: 0.909
+    params_vars_margin_of_error_part4: 1.424
-    params_vars_selected_option1: If we considered many random samples of 1639 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
+    params_vars_selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
+This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
     params_vars_selected_option2: The margin of error is influenced by both the sample size and the variability of the data.
 Larger sample sizes and lower variability lead to smaller margins of error.